Are you looking for a universal life insurance policy that has no expiry date? If so, you're not alone.

 If you've maxed out your RRSP and TFSA, a whole life policy could be another investment medium to consider.

 Some whole life insurance policies pay annual dividends.
-You can reinvest payments into your policy to accumulate cash value more quickly.
+When you are planning for retirement, you will want to consider how you will generate retirement income during that time.
+One option is to reinvest your insurance policy dividends into the policy to accumulate cash value more quickly.
 Alternatively, you can use the money to buy more coverage or pay off a part or all of your premium.

 Cost of whole life insurance